JTomTom/Money-Puck-Data-Write-Up/README.md

 # Money-Puck-Data-Write-Up

-Visualization of NHL Shot Data from Moneypuck.com for NAU STA capstone
+Visualization of NHL Shot Data from Moneypuck.com for NAU BS Data Science capstone